net/gitu/README.md

-# Gitu
+## Getting Started

 Gitu is a very small script for managing multiple git names/emails.
 It moves `git config --global user.name NAME` and `git config --global user.email EMAIL` to a quick, easy command.
-Profiles (named sets of names and emails) are stored in a yaml file at ~/.git_users.yml.
+Profiles (sets of names and emails) are stored in a yaml file at ~/.git_users.yml.

 ### Prerequisites
 - Unix-based operating system (Mac OS X or Linux, Windows support *may* come later)